dbpprt/duts-hq/README.md

 - The images are square padded to 1600x1600 with black borders and all masks upscaled using bicubic interpolation
 - The masks are refined using [CascadePSP](https://github.com/hkchengrex/CascadePSP)
 - This dataset **only** includes the DUTS train set and not the validation set
+- The dataset contains the upscaled masks in the ```masks``` subdirectory and the processed masks in the ```hq-masks``` subdirectory
+- All images are stored as PNG, 3 channel for the images and 1 channel for the masks

 ## Samples